 See the full list of footnotes referenced above

 - Order book comprises revenue that is supported by a signed contract or written purchase order for work secured under a single contract award or frame agreements.
-Work under multi-year agreements is recognised in order book according to anticipated activity supported by purchase orders, client plans or management estimates.
+Work under multi-year agreements is recognised in order book according to anticipated activity supported by purchase orders, customer plans or management estimates.
 Where contracts have optional extension periods, only the confirmed term is included.
 Order book disclosure is aligned with the IFRS definition of revenue and does not include Wood’s proportional share of joint venture order book.
-Order book at 31 December 2019 excludes the order book of the nuclear and industrial services businesses disposed.
-For comparability, the order book at 31 December 2018 has been restated to exclude the order book of the nuclear and industrial services businesses as well as the TNT and AFW power machinery businesses disposed in 2019.
 Order book is presented as an indicator of the visibility of future revenue.

 Key performance indicators

 Measuring our performance

 To help the Group assess its performance, our leadership team sets KPI targets and monitors and assesses performance against these targets on a regular basis.